How To Find A Physician to Treat Lyme Disease

 The reference “Castle Connolly Best Doctors” provides an excellent way to find local physicians who are board certified in various specialties such as infectious diseases, rheumatology, neurology etc. Here, perhaps a good first choice would be to select “Infectious Diseases” as the specialty, and then give your zip code (or city), as well as your state.

 When you contact the physician you have selected, you might ask him/her about their experience in diagnosing and treating Lyme disease and other tick-borne infections — and whether he/she generally follows the guidelines developed by the Infectious Diseases Society of America (IDSA) for the treatment of Lyme disease and other tick-borne infections.
-The IDSA guidelines, which are posted on the ALDF website, are almost universally accepted by experts on Lyme disease, and are in agreement with those of several other established medical societies, including the American Academy of Neurology, the European Federation of Neurological Societies; the European Union of Concerted Action on Lyme Borreliosis, the Canadian Public Health Network; and, the German Society for Hygiene and Microbiology.
+The IDSA guidelines are near universally accepted by experts on Lyme disease, and are in agreement with those of several other established medical societies, including the American Academy of Neurology, the European Federation of Neurological Societies, the European Union of Concerted Action on Lyme Borreliosis, the Canadian Public Health Network, and the German Society for Hygiene and Microbiology.
 They also are in agreement with recommendations made by expert panels from 10 European countries, i.e., The Czech Republic, Denmark, Finland, France, The Netherlands, Norway, Poland, Slovenia, Sweden, and Switzerland.
 None of these organizations or expert panels, as well as the Centers for Disease Control (CDC) or the National Institutes of Health (NIH), recommends periods of antibiotic therapy of more than a few weeks for Lyme disease infection, even if the early stage was missed.